nikolajRoager/AnalyseLossesUsingGenerators/readme.md

 * There are  28 unique models with the tag Unknown

 Keep in mind that Soviet equipment was largely manufactured in both Russia and Ukraine.
-Also keep in mind that Western equipment tend to have components from many nations, the tag is only the country in which the company (or subsidiary) is headquartered.
+Also keep in mind that Western equipment tends to have components from many nations, the tag is only the country in which the company (or subsidiary) is headquartered.
+It is not possible to track exactly what country donated what western system to Ukraine.

 Unknown equipment was so badly damaged that it could not be identified